robbiet480/MineAdmin/admin/markdown.md

 We just wanted to take a moment to outline a few key things about your new server.

-1. For support and billing, go to (http://billing.hostiio.com)
+* For support and billing, go to <http://billing.hostiio.com>.
-2. This message is powered by Markdown and is changeable in the administrator panel of MCSAdmin.
-You can get there by clicking [here](admin/landing.php)
+* This message is powered by [Markdown](http://daringfireball.net/projects/markdown/), an easy to use text-to-HTML conversion tool and is changeable in the administrator panel of MCSAdmin.
+You can get there by clicking [here](admin/landing.php).
-3. Finally, if you have any questions, comments or concerns, feel free to file a ticket in the portal and we will be more then happy to help you.
+* Finally, if you have any questions, comments or concerns, feel free to file a ticket in the portal or email one of us using the email addresses below, and we will be more then happy to help you.

-We hope you enjoy the many countless hours your new Minecraft Server will bring you!
+We hope you enjoy the many countless fun hours your new Minecraft Server will bring you!

 Sincerely,